 On the top floor of Metropolis is Studio C. Based around a Neve VR 72 Channel Console and a PMC BB5/XBD Active Main Monitoring System this large control room has lots of natural daylight.
 Although primarily a mix room it has a large overdub booth for vocal and production sessions.

-Studio E is a 5.1 mix room with a SSL XL 9072 K Series and a PMC BB5/XBD/MB1 5.1 Monitoring System.
+Studio E is a 5.1 mix room with an SSL XL 9072 K Series and a PMC BB5/XBD/MB1 5.1 Monitoring System.
 It is also suited to stereo work.
-It has an overdub booth with line of sight to the console for vocal tracking sessions.
+It has an overdub booth with a line of sight to the console for vocal tracking sessions.

 The Production Rooms at Metropolis provide an environment for clients to work on a smaller scale.
 Each room comes with Aston Origin, Lewitt LCT 940 & Shure SM7 mics, Genelec 8341 monitors and iMacs loaded with Waves, UAD, Fab Filter Pro & SoundToys plugins.